pablitomillenios2000/usd-Trader/README.md

-# Crypto Trader V 2.0
+# Crypto Trader V 2.5

 ![Crypto](./docs/img/crypto.png)

-1

-start the viewer with

-python3 -m http.server

-2

-in the python/data folder run

-keep-fetching.py

-3

-in the dist folder run

-bucle.py
+Please use the shell scripts available in the root folder to start, stop, and diagnose the server

 [CSV Backtracking Data Downlaod](docs/CSV-DATA.md)